Organizing elements with content groups

 If you decide that elements in a content group would fit better in a different group, you can move them.

 To move elements to a different content group, select the checkboxes of the elements you want to move.
 Then select which content group the elements will be moved to from the drop-down list on the right side.
-If you do not have a content group that fits the elements yet, select Create a content group from the drop-down menu.
+If you do not have a content group that fits the elements yet, select Create new content group from the drop-down menu.
 Give the new content group a name and click Create content group.
 The selected elements will be added to the new content group.

 Renaming, reordering, and deleting content groups